Dartmouth BASIC: Fourth Edition

 String manipulation was handled through the new CHANGE command.
 This converted the string value in a variable to the equivalent set of ASCII values.
 The numeric array could then be manipulated and converted back to a string.
 For instance, this code produces "is" on the console:

 Line 140 sets the string length to 2, which has to be managed by the user.
 The first character is in T(1).
 While this system is flexible, it was by no means convenient to use.
 Later versions would address this with new functionality.

-Minor changes in this version changed the semicolon in PRINT statements to do "close packing" of output with no spaces, and the use of the apostrophe as a short-form form REM.
+Minor changes in this version changed the semicolon in PRINT statements to do "close packing" of output with no spaces, and the use of the apostrophe as a short-form REM.

 The official Fourth Edition did not appear until 1968, which added several new features on top of the previous additions.
 This included the ability to define multi-line functions with the DEF command, and the powerful CHANGE statement that treated strings as arrays of ASCII-like codes so individual characters could be operated on without looping over the entire string.
 This was also the only string manipulation function; to extract a single character or substring, one had to use CHANGE to convert it into an array of numbers, manipulate that array, and then convert it back.
 This was the reason MAT was 1-based again; the length of the string was placed in location zero, and it needed to be ignored normally.